 Solar contractors face many decisions when it comes to finding the best solar design.
 One important consideration is determining whether to use module-level power electronics (microinverters or DC optimizers).

-Once costly specialty products, module-level power electronics have made great strides in the last decade and are rapidly growing in popularity.
-And there’s good reason for that!
+Once costly specialty products, module-level power electronics (MLPE) have made great strides in the last decade and are rapidly growing in popularity.
+And there’s a good reason for that!
 Incorporating these devices can offer a number of design benefits.

 In today’s article, we explore some of the benefits of module-level power electronics and take a closer look at each type and where they fit within a PV system design.